MarcoMuellner/domaindrivenjs/docs/guide/core/repositories.md

 ## Standard Repository Methods

-All Domainify repositories come with these standard methods:
+All DomainDrivenJS repositories come with these standard methods:

 | Method | Description |
 |--------|-------------|